swiiny/calmweb/README.md

 Why use Camlweb?
 Calm Web is meant to protect people with no or poor internet knowledge.
-It's aggressive by design, simple yet efficient ( i hope) It works system wide, so no matter the browser you use, it will work.
+It's aggressive by design, simple yet efficient ( i hope) It works system wide, so no matter the browser you use, it will work and will block already installed programs or tools, even the Windows remote assistance tool!

 ## Installation:
 Donwload and run calmweb_proxy.exe.